ed3136/getting-data-assignment/README.md

 # Coursera Getting Data Assignment
 ## run_analysis.R
-The directory " /UCI HAR Dataset " should be in the working directory including subdirctory "test" and "train" and some files. frequency.txt indicate the measured variable(column names);
+The directory " /UCI HAR Dataset " should be in the working directory including subdirctory "test" , "train" and some files. frequency.txt indicate the measured variable(column names);
 activity_label:  1~6 activity name ;